talha7k/dijibill/context/APP_CONTEXT.md

-# DIJINVOICE: Complete Application Documentation
+# dijibill: Complete Application Documentation

 A cross-platform desktop invoicing and business management app for SMEs, built with **Go**, **Svelte**, and **Wails**, tailored for the **Saudi Arabian market** with bilingual (English/Arabic) support and local invoice standards (VAT, QR).